 Where schools/ local authorities use other digital platforms for the delivery of teaching and learning, the associated learning should be made available.
-Where teachers are unable to access this learning, alternative activities should be agreed.
+Where teachers are unable to access this learning, alternative means of supporting contingency education delivery should be agreed.
 These might include a different means of supporting contingency education delivery at this time; or carrying out manageable curriculum development work; or engaging in additional professional learning.